Our Guide to

 Walia Ibex is another species only found in the Semien Mountains.
 This wild goat is easily spotted thanks to its striking colour and arching horns and is typically active early morning and late afternoon.

-Ethiopia Holidays in the South
+Ethiopia safaris in the South

 The southern Ethiopia circuit takes in the Omo Valley, one of Africa’s last unspoiled wilderness areas.
 Unlike any other place, Lower Omo Valley has the largest diversity of ethnically different groups in Ethiopia and Africa, Mursi tribe, Karo tribe, Hammer tribe, The Surma, Bume-Nyangatom to name a few.